 Just 90 miles from Washington, DC and only 1.5-2 hours from Charlottesville, Richmond, and the Northern Virginia metro area, Page County has preserved the rural charm of its agricultural past while developing a true playground for outdoor lovers interested in cycling, hiking, canoeing, ATVing, and more.
 The hundreds of cabins available for rent make Luray and Page County a unique destination able to accommodate everyone looking to stay in the area, from a single Appalachian Trail hiker to a couple looking for a romantic getaway to a family reunion or corporate retreat!

 Page County was officially named the Cabin Capital of Virginia in April of 2009, with a presentation from District 15 Representative Todd Gilbert, and we have truly lived up to the name by expanding our numbers even more.
 With an estimated 400-500 cabins calling Luray and Page County home, visitors can literally take their pick of amenities to suit every need.
 Whether you are seeking a restored log cabin, a newly built home, or luxury cottage, you can find them all in Page County, Virginia–The Cabin Capital of Virginia.

-We offer rustic Blue Ridge Mountain rereats, cabins by the Shenandoah River, and convenient in-town lodging.
+We offer rustic Blue Ridge Mountain retreats, cabins by the Shenandoah River, and convenient in-town lodging.
 Our cabin rentals run the gamut from primitive to upscale and opulent.
-Some of our Bed & Breakfast inns also offer private cottages on their propertywhere you can experience the privacy you desire, but with the style and breakfast our bed and breakfast visitors love.
+Some of our bed & breakfasts and inns also offer private cottages on their property where you can experience the privacy you desire, but with the style and breakfast our bed and breakfast visitors love.